Choosing the Perfect Engagement Ring

 Check the ethics

-It’s a good idea to check about the ethics of the ring you are buying.
+These days, savvy shoppers are increasingly aware of how ethical products and brands are.
 Diamonds in particular have been surrounded by controversy since the 1980s, when African ‘blood diamonds’ (also known as ‘conflict diamonds’) were generated by war.

 Go with your gut

-It’s easy to get caught up in budgets, technicalities behind the stones or fads and fashions, but at the end of the day remember that the most important thing is that the woman of your dreams falls in love with this ring.
-She’s the one who will be wearing this ring with pride, for the rest of her life.
+It’s easy to get caught up in budgets, technicalities behind the stones or fads and fashions, but at the end of the day remember that the most important thing is that the ring feels right for the woman of your dreams.
+The likelihood is that she will love it, if you do.
+The gesture itself of giving her a ring to represent your commitment is everything.

 Just choose a ring that resonates with you, feels right for your lady and that is timeless and easy to love, day after day.